 Prof. Marcos Vera and

 Prof. César Huete at UC3M.
-My research focuses on two main lines of work: first, on the development of an open-source wider-scope thermochemical tool
+My research focus is twofold: developing an open-source wider-scope thermochemical tool

-Combustion Toolbox, CT).
-Second, in the theoretical study of shock and detonations
+Combustion Toolbox, CT) and the theoretical study of shock and detonations

 PhD in Fluid Mechanics, currently